avsteele/TomlDotNet/README.md

 C# `record`s map nicely to TOML data.
 By using the the TOML data to populate the parameters of a constructor we can ensure a well constructed object.

-Wile support fo records was a motivation, the library shoudl work fine with `class`es and `struct` as well
+Wile support for records was a motivation, the library should work fine with `class`es and `struct` as well

 One key improvement in this method is that we can deserialize without exposing public fields